usgpo/link-service/README.md

 - **section:** Required - section number.
 Sample value is 104.

 - **type:** Optional - U.S. Code section type.
 Values are usc, uscappendix.
-Default value is usc. year Optional - four digit year OR mostrecent.
+Default value is usc.

+- **year:** Optional - four digit year OR mostrecent.
 If year is not provided the most recent version of the U.S. Code section is returned.
 Default is most recent.
 Sample value is 2010.

 - **link-type:** Optional - format of the returned document.
 Default is pdf.
 Other values are html, mods, premis, details.